 Research

 The Porras TMI Lab engineers disease models to study how microorganisms interact with human tissues to drive pathological processes in the host.
 Using these models, we can identify the mechanisms through which both beneficial and pathogenic microbes initiate tissue remodeling.
-We are particularly keen on understanding host-microbe interactions of special interest to populations in the Global South.
+We are keen on understanding host-microbe interactions of special interest to populations in the Global South.

 Microbiome-ECM interactions in IBD